-3. Receipt of acceptable finalization documents.
+Receipt of acceptable finalization documents.

-4. Contractor certification that the Work was performed in accordance with the Contract.
+Contractor’s certification that the construction Work was performed in accordance with the Contract.

+Designer’s certification that the detailed design Work was designed in accordance with the Contract.

+Receipt of all original project files and notes utilized in the preparation of the survey, design and construction of the project

+Receipt of As-Built Construction Record Drawing Plans

 E. Completion of Contract and Continuation of Contractor’s Responsibility.
 The Contract is complete, except for items covered by the required bonds, when the Contractor receives final payment.
-The DCA will issue a letter confirming completion of the contract, noting any exception as provided in Items and and any warranty.
-The date the final payment is approved by the District constitutes acceptance for the purpose of .
-Neither Completion of the Contract nor substantial completion relieves the Contractor of any responsibilities to properly perform or correct the Work or to repair damage or waives any remedies to which the Department is entitled at law or in equity.
+The PRC or, if applicable, the CPE will issue a letter confirming completion of the contract, noting any exception as provided in Items 659 and 661 and any warranty.Neither Completion of the Contract nor substantial completion relieves the of any responsibilities to properly perform or correct the Work or to repair damage or waives any remedies to which the LPA is entitled at law or in equity.